CHN-beta/ovito/doc/manual/advanced_topics/remote_file_access.rst

   sftp://user@hostname/path/filename

-Replace :command:`user` with your SSH login name for your remote machine, :command:`hostname` with the host name of the remote machine, and :command:`/path/filename` with the full path to the simulation data file to load.
+Replace :command:`user` with your SSH login name for your remote machine, :command:`hostname` with the hostname of the remote machine, and :command:`/path/filename` with the full path to the simulation data file to load.
 Note that the use of the "~" shortcut to a user's home directory is *not* supported; you have to specify the absolute directory path.

 Furthermore, you can let OVITO download data from a web server location by specifying an URL of the form::